IoT4Sustainability/Internet-of-Things-for-Sustainability/Tutorial 9- Smart Thermostat/readme.md

   3. Build a working Smart Thermostat

 ## Explanation
 In this tutorial, we will be creating a Smart Thermostat.
+This tutorial involves using networking multiple Intel Galileo board together.
+The purpose is to have an outdoor node that obtains temperature information and sends it to the indoor node that reads it's own temperature.
+Based on these readings the Smart Thermostat can make 'smart' suggestions for the user based on indoor and outdoor conditions.
+These suggestions are provided with a webserver as seen in the WeatherStation tutorial.

 ## Required Materials
  1. Intel Galileo board kit x 2